-A lighthouse is a tall tower with a bright light and lenses that guide ships to port at night and warn sailors of sandbars, reefs, and rocky coastlines.
+A lighthouse is a tall tower with bright light and lenses that guide ships to port at night and warn sailors of sandbars, reefs, and rocky coastlines.

 Each lighthouse has a large lamp atop the structure.
 It illuminates at night when everything else is dark.